shaCode256/Weighted-and-Directed-Graph-Model-Pokemon-Game/README.md

 * Checking the connectivity of the graph
 * Deep copy of the graph

-Also, there are some RICH TESTS for you to test almost everything in there.
+Also, there are some rich tests for you to test almost everything in there.
 Got any additions/ comments?
 I would love to hear.

 ## **How to use?**